-It’s hard to believe, but now is the time for businesses to shift focus toward prioritizing their marketing efforts for the upcoming year.
-You may think, “We’re only just starting the fourth quarter!
-Why start planning now?”
+It’s hard to believe, but it is time for businesses to shift focus toward prioritizing their marketing efforts for the upcoming year.
+For CMOs and marketing leaders, it’s important to find your seat at the table during these budget discussions.

 A New Perspective on Marketing